 2. Zippers or other types of closing/locking mechanisms

-3. Damage to moving parts or handles (including recessed, telescopic handles)
+3. Damage to moving parts, legs or handles (including recessed, telescopic handles)

 4. Dents of any kind or scratches/tears related to normal wear and tear during baggage handling

 5. Special baggage (also applies to strollers/pushchairs) which have not been placed in a protective case.
 You must be able to provide a receipt for the purchase/rental of a protective case.
 See www.airshells.com for more information.

 Great Dane Airlines reserves the right to replace a baggage item with a similar one, if this is economically advantageous for the airline.

 If your baggage is lost, you can seek compensation after 21 days.
 Great Dane Airlines will begin a baggage search as soon as the baggage is reported missing at your destination airport by making a PIR report.
 If the baggage is not found within 21 days, then it is considered lost and you can claim compensation.